gyulanemeth/bluefox.email/aws-concepts/aws-ses.md

       content: summary_large_image
   - - meta
     - name: twitter:title
-      content: AWS SES (Simple Email Service) | BlueFox Email
+      content: Amazon SES (Simple Email Service) | BlueFox Email
   - - meta
     - name: twitter:description
-      content: Amazon SES is a cloud email service provider that helps digital marketers and application developers send marketing, notification, and transactional emails.
+      content: AWS SES is a cloud email service provider that helps digital marketers and application developers send marketing, notification, and transactional emails.
 ---

-# AWS SES (Simple Email Service)
+# Amazon SES (Simple Email Service)

 **Amazon Simple Email Service (SES)** is a cloud-based email sending service designed to help digital marketers and application developers send marketing, notification, and transactional emails.

-## What is AWS SES?
+## What is Amazon SES?

-AWS SES is a **reliable, cost-effective service** that provides an easy way to send and receive email using your own email addresses and domains.
+Amazon SES is a **reliable, cost-effective service** that provides an easy way to send and receive email using your own email addresses and domains.
 It **eliminates the complexity** of maintaining your own email sending infrastructure.

 ### Key Features

-- **High Deliverability**: SES uses content filtering technologies and proactive bounce and complaint management to help maintain the sender reputation and achieve high inbox placement rates.
+- **High Deliverability**: Amazon SES uses content filtering technologies and proactive bounce and complaint management to help maintain the sender reputation and achieve high inbox placement rates.
 - **Flexible Configuration Options**: Set up your email sending based on your specific use case, whether it's transactional, marketing, or notification emails.
 - **Analytics and Reporting**: Access detailed metrics on delivery rates, bounces, complaints, and rejections.
 - **Advanced Email Features**: Support for custom headers, MIME types, attachments, and more.